Opinion: England's Raheem Sterling shows Joachim Löw that football has moved on | DW | 29.06.2021

 At halftime, it was clear that an England victory over Germany would inevitably involve Raheem Sterling.
 And so it proved.

-The Manchester City man had too much pace for Matthias Ginter, too much trickery for Joshua Kimmich and had been lurking to pounce on one sloppy pass from Thomas Müller.
+The Manchester City man had too much pace for Matthias Ginter and too much trickery for Joshua Kimmich, and had been lurking to pounce on one sloppy pass from Thomas Müller.

-It was Sterling's long-range effort which produced the first moment of genuine quality in the game when he forced an impressive save from Manuel Neuer.
+It was Sterling's long-range effort that produced the first moment of genuine quality in the game, when he forced an impressive save from Manuel Neuer.
 It was Sterling's driving run at the heart of the German defense that created danger, which was only cleared when Mats Hummels rescued dramatically on the goal line.

 And, ultimately, it was Sterling who broke the deadlock to set England on their way to a first knockout win over Germany in a major tournament since 1966.